 In 1 Corinthians 13:1-2 we read, “If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
 2If I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.”

 Positivity is required by a soldier of the Cross to fuel their zeal in climbing and not resting then longer than they need on a plateau.

-If you long to be in a place where we can one day be found by GOD’s grace, in the most responsible positions that our Heavenly Father would trust us to be in, then we must go through many trials and experiences now without wavering or complaining.
+If you long to be in a place where we can one day be found by God’s grace, in the most responsible positions that our Heavenly Father would trust us to be in, then we must go through many trials and experiences now without wavering or complaining (Psalm 34:19).

 No cross, no crown.

-The narrow way trodden by the footstep followers of Christ is not an easy way, yet it is THE MOST JOYOUS PATH OF LIFE that can only be felt by those who walk on it!
+The narrow way trodden by the footstep followers of Christ is not an easy way, yet it is the MOST JOYOUS PATH because of the Hope we have IN CHRIST!

 There is only enough room on it for ONE and JESUS at a time, hence it is called a NARROW way.

-IT IS POSSIBLE to achieve the CROWN OF LIFE if one seeks it with their whole heart and continually asks GOD for help, for HIS MERCY… and asks GOD to allow the impossible TO BE POSSIBLE.
+IT IS POSSIBLE to achieve the crown of life if one seeks it with their whole heart and continually asks God for help, for God’s grace and mercy.
 Which teacher would not help their student who is asking for help?